 Where there are objections and/or adverse representations, the application will be considered at a hearing of the Licensing Board.
 The Board has 42 days from the date of receipt of the application to hold such a hearing, hence the requirement for applications to be lodged no later than six weeks before the event.

-Late applications will be processed where the applicant insists, however, no guarantees will be given that a licence will be granted in time for the event.
+Applications lodged within the six-week period will be processed where the applicant insists, however, no guarantees will be given that a licence will be granted in time for the event.